Sex Money Murder: History

 Sex, Money, Murder is a Bronx-based street organization that originated in the Soundview section of the Bronx, New York.
 After a Rikers Island stint where Peter Rollock aka Pistol Pete (born c.
-1974) was locked up with UBN Leader it became sanctioned as one of the original UBN sets.
+1974) was locked up with UBN leadership, it became sanctioned as one of the original UBN sets.
 UBN was started in Rikers Island and is the start of what became the New York/East Coast Bloods.
 The gang was fathered by Greg Stone aka "Grog", from the Soundview Houses, and Xavier a.k.a.
 "X" from Bronx River Houses, low income public housing development managed by the NYCHA.

-Rollock was sentenced to life without parole and confined in the federal supermax prison in Florence, Colorado on a plea bargain for killing and committing to kill six people in the Stevenson Commons complex in the Soundview area.
+Peter Rollock aka Pistol Pete, the leader of Sex, Money, Murder, was sentenced to life in prison in November 2000 for his role in seven killings.
 The terms of his plea bargain stipulate that he may be indefinitely held in segregation subject to special administrative measures which restrict communication.
 A model prisoner at Florence, his attempts to lessen these restrictions have been unsuccessful as of 2012 due to fear by prosecutors that any suggestion he might make would be promptly carried out by S.M.M. members.

+S.M.M. eventually affiliated itself with the United Blood Nation June 6, 1996, which emerged during the 1990s.
+Over time, S.M.M. gained independence from UBN following an East Coast-wide conflict known as the "Wet T-Shirt War," in which S.M.M., backed by Brim affiliates, asserted sovereignty from Billy and G-Shyne structures.
+Since then, S.M.M. has operated as a fully independent Blood set with its own ranks, literature, and oaths.